dilshads/telegram-bot-nova/README.md

 ```

 ### onCommand
 Called every time the bot sees a command.
+Note that this will only work with non-replies.

 * `chat` **[object Chat]** Chat were event occurred.
 * `date` **number** Date in milliseconds when event triggered.